 top of page

-We, SOBE Concerned Citizens, stand united in opposition to the toxic, unwanted "advanced recycling" plant proposed by SOBE Energy Solutions, because it is an untested, dangerous set of technologies to be shoved in right next to our revitalized downtown and into our US EPA- designated Environmental Justice Community of Concern.
-We condemn SOBE’s “greenwashing” of their toxic technology-calling it “green energy” and we refuse to let their attempt at environmental racism hurt our beloved community.
+We, SOBE Concerned Citizens, stand united in opposition to the plan to expand into industrial-scale pyrolysis at SOBE Thermal Energy's existing steam heating and cooling plant.
+SOBE Energy Solutions proposal to "Thermolyze" tires would make Youngstown citizens "Guinea Pigs" for this untested technology.The US EPA has designated Youngstown an Environmental Justice Community of Concern.
+We condemn SOBE’s “greenwashing” of pyrolysis-calling it “advanced recycling”–and we refuse to let their attempt at environmental racism hurt our beloved community.

 Because SOBE intends to profit as a “chemical recycling” business, superheating chopped up tires, recycled plastics and computer waste to make carbon black, synthetic gas and more plastic:

-• We are endangered by an industrial site prone to explosion and fire being placed next to our revitalized downtown
+• We are endangered by an industrial site that could possibly explode and burn next to our revitalized downtown

 • We are endangered by the day to day toxic pollution this plant will generate compromising the health of our neighborhoods

-• We are endangered by the usurping of funds that could be used to employ our citizens in green sustainable jobs being used by a dangerous polluter
+• We are endangered by the usurping of funds being used by a dangerous polluter that instead could be used to employ our citizens in green, sustainable jobs

-Brightmark "Advanced Recycling” plant that was superheating plastics to create fuel in Ashley, Indiana explodes and burns May 14, 2021.
-Photo courtesy of Mike and LeeAnne Foulk.
+Brightmark "Advanced Recycling” plant that was superheating plastics to create fuel in Ashley, Indiana, explodes and burns May 14, 2021.

 We provided yard signs to Youngstown residents